The Christmas paradox: A nation of 1% Christians

-From beef to Wagyu
+From prohibited meat to marbled Wagyu

 Even Shogun sat on the floor